How to Stay Consistent with Losing Weight

 places the ingredients right at your hands to make your meal.

-And alleviates that whole tension storm that happens when you want something to eat without breaking your diet but there’s nothing in your house but bad choices
+And alleviates that whole tension storm that happens when you want something to eat without breaking your diet.
+This happens when there’s nothing in your house but bad choice of foods

-If you don’t plan out your meals for the entire week—then the odds of you sticking with weight loss are lower than you winning the lottery.
+If you don’t plan out your meals for the entire week, then the odds of you sticking with weight loss are lower than your odds of winning the lottery.

-If you’re going to get married you need plan, and if you’re going to build a house you need a plan, and if you’re going to build a new body by eating right and eating at the right times, then you need weigh loss meal plans, the tools that make this easy.
+If you’re going to get married, you need a plan.
+If you’re going to build a house, you need a plan.
+If you’re going to build a new body by eating right and eating at the right times, then you need weight loss meal plans – the tools that make this easy.

-So get a piece of paper and jot down what you’re going to eat from Monday through Sunday.
+So, get a piece of paper and jot down what you’re going to eat from Monday through Sunday.
 This is your diet for weight loss.
 Go to the store on Sunday and get these things for the week.

-If you don’t do that you’re not going trying to remember amid the stress of your life what to eat.
+If you don’t do that, you’re not going to remember amid the stress of your life what to eat.

-When your blood sugar has crashed or you are under stress, no longer in the present.
-So you’ll do things like eat the wrong foods.
+When your blood sugar has crashed, you are under stress and no longer make good decisions.
+So, you’ll do regretful things like eating the wrong foods.
 The goal of weight loss meal plan is to prevent those weak moments that sabotage diets.